 In the nearly 50 years of its existence, the programme has provided financial support for the publication of approximately 6,000 books in 45 languages.

-The translations to be funded are selected by a six-member panel consisting of two literary critics, one publishing house employee from the Rights & Licensing Department who changes annually, and three employees from the Literature and Translation Funding Department of the Goethe-Institut.
+The selection of the translations to be funded is made by a jury of six, consisting of two literary critics, a foreign rights director of a major German publishing house (this position rotates every year), and three members of staff from the Literature and Translation Funding department of the Goethe-Institut.

-The committee meets four times a year on the following dates:
+The committee meets four times a year as follows:

 - Beginning of February: application deadline: 1 December